 Here are a few “Do’s and Don’ts” to Text Messaging to keep your relationship intact:

-- Don’t try to resolve conflict over text messaging.
-If you and your partner have a history of unsuccessful text messaging during conflict, avoid using your cell phone and wait until you see each other.
+- Don’t try to resolve the conflict over text messaging.
+If you and your partner have a history of unsuccessful text messaging during the conflict, avoid using your cell phone and wait until you see each other.

-- Do remember that your partner may not be available all hours of the day.
+- Do remember that your partner may not be available at all hours of the day.
 Remember that they may be in a place where they aren’t able to respond quickly.
-Don’t expect your partner to be available via text all hours of the day.
+Don’t expect your partner to be available via text at all hours of the day.
 This is unrealistic and can actually create problems in the relationship.

 - Don’t bite back.
 Simply because your partner “bites” in a text message, this doesn’t give you the green light to “bite” back.
 Try to respond with respect and love.